dabana/VuePress-KCJsummercamp/docs/day2.md

 3. Play with a simple Microbit first **animation**
 ```

-1. Create their own Fishing animation in Artbit
+Kids create their own fishing animation in Artbit.

 ![ArtBit Code](./images/ArtBit/Day2.png)

 ## 4. Take the code out!

+### The fishing game

 > INDOORS and OUTDOORS